 The study has established the need for financing as one of the main priorities of micro and small entrepreneurs in the informal economy in Zambia.
 There are very few informal enterprises that can obtain credit from banks since they have no collateral to offer as a guarantee.
 Another important issue for enterprise activity in the informal economy is property rights collateral.
 The absence of legal property rights, including intellectual property, means that potential entrepreneurs are not able to use, build, recombine or exchange their assets most productively to generate additional value.
 This needs to be addressed.

-Promotion of informal economic organisations by Trade Unions
+Promotion of informal economic organisations by trade unions

 At the business level, the Zambia Congress of Trade Unions (ZCTU), should engage in simplifying, coordinating and developing further existing activities such as promoting informal economic organisations.
 The employment promotion strategy should focus on areas of intervention such as lobbying the government and the private sector to create an enabling environment for employment promotion, establishing appropriate institutional settings within the labour movement and like-minded organisations, including organisations and operators in the informal sector, and developing comprehensive service delivery ways to integrate credit and savings schemes or strengthened cooperatives.